A Couples’ Guide to the Blue Mountains

 Lunch Day 1:

 Just after Bilpin you’ll come across the Blue Mountains Botanic Gardens in Mount Tomah.
-It’s here that you’ll find the renowned Tomah Gardens Restaurant.
-Operated by well regarded chef Sean Moran from Sean’s Panorama in Bondi, the views are to die for and the seasonally driven menu highlights the textures and flavours of outstanding local ingredients.
+It’s here that you’ll find the renowned The Potager restaurant which won’t disappoint with views that are to die for and a seasonally driven menu which highlights the textures and flavours of outstanding local ingredients.

 The next town in line after joining the Great Western Highway at Mt Victoria is the charming village of Blackheath.
 Explore the meandering backstreets bursting with Autumn colours, or head down to Govetts Leap lookout and take in magnificent views of the Grose Valley.

 We have partnered with some of the best in the business to provide a range of exclusive accommodation packages.
-Available until May 7, these deals include tickets to Sculpture at Scenic World, breakfast, overnight accommodation and free Wi-Fi.
-Prices start from just $249 per couple.
+Available until May 13, these deals include tickets to Sculpture at Scenic World, breakfast, overnight accommodation and free Wi-Fi.
+Prices start from just $98 per person for a two night stay.

 Dinner Day 1: